dsakurai/caddy-acme/README.md

 Caddy ACME Example With Podman
 ==============================

-Demonstrates how to use a Caddy instance to serve ACME and to host a HTTPS website with another instance.
+Demonstrates how to use a Caddy instance to serve ACME and to host an HTTPS website with another instance.

 Simply, run `./up.sh` to start the ACME server.